-The Farm Credit Administration has the authority to require a Bank to divest any investment at any time for failure to comply with its regulation or for
+The Farm Credit Administration has the authority to require a Bank to divest any investment at any time for failure to comply with its regulation or for safety and soundness reasons.
+As of December 31, 2023, the Farm Credit Administration has not required disposition of any of these securities.
+Bank managements do not believe that events will occur that would require them to dispose of any of these securities.

-Ineligible securities (carried at fair value) held by the Banks totaled \$558 million at December 31, 2022 and \$454 million at December 31, 2021 and represented 0.7% and 0.6% of Federal funds and available-for-sale investments at December 31, 2022 and 2021, respectively.
+Ineligible securities (carried at fair value) held by the Banks totaled \$679 million at December 31, 2023 and \$558 million at December 31, 2022 and represented 0.8% and 0.7% of Federal funds and available-for-sale investments at December 31, 2023 and 2022, respectively.